 Note: I recommend placing a damp towel on the dough for the overnight rise.
 You might also add a bit of oil to the top to keep a crust from forming on the dough overnight.

+Let rise again.
 Place the dough, seam side up, in a bowl lined with a towel or a prepared banneton basket (pictured below).
-Cover with a damp towel and let it sit for about 2-4 hours.
+Cover with a damp towel and let it sit for about two hours.
 For this bread, it does not need to double again in size.
 This is the SECOND RISE.

 NOTE: For both the bowl or banneton basket, you’ll need to prepare them.
 For a bowl, add a thin tea towel dusted with rice flour (or regular flour will work in a pinch).
 For the basket, add some rice flour as well.
 The rice flour will help prevent sticking while regular flour may not do this as well.